danboid/shufti/README.md

 Whilst shufti allows you to view images fullscreen, it is intended for the viewing of images in non-fullscreen windows.
 If you use its directory browsing ability, you should exit fullscreen mode before moving to the next image.

 shufti isn't able to dynamically resize its window when browsing images within a directory if its window has been maximised vertically or horizontally by the window manager.
 This is the case for both KDE (Kwin) and MATE (Marco) at least.
 If you wish to maximise a window horizontally or vertically, do it using shufti's maximise features or do it manually instead of using your window manager / desktop to do it.

+## DONATIONS

+If you find shufti useful, please make a donation via PayPal.

+Thanks!

+**allcoms at gmail dot com**